ShpeeBot/ShpeeBot-8/README.md

 Shpee is written in Discord.js.
 If you want to add a feature or work on the code, feel free make a pull request.
 We review all pull requests even if we don't reply to them.

-If you don't know how to code but still want to contribute you can donate to us at <https://donorbox.org/dankzone> to support the project.

 ## Credits

 - Bot based on NdT3Development's [DiscordBot](https://github.com/An-Idiots-Guide/guidebot).